The best hotels in San Juan del Sur

 If you're splitting a stay between Mukul and San Juan del Sur, do Mukul first.
 Going back to a $150 beachfront room after Mukul feels like a step down.
 Do it the other way and you'll appreciate the upgrade properly.

-San Juan del Sur's best neighborhoods
+San Juan del Sur's best hotel regions

 Start with the bay area and central beach strip.
 That's where the action is, the sunsets are best, and the walk to Mercado Municipal takes under 10 minutes.
 If you want quiet, the hillside and outlying beaches are worth it, but rent a moto.